-- (a) Trades Unions and Political Movements - 42.
-Similar considerations apply to internal African organisations such as political parties, religious movements and trades unions which are an obvious target for Communist infiltration.
-The Communist Party is outlawed in almost all African countries and the Soviet authorities consider that the situation in Africa does not yet lend itself to the establishment of such parties. policy is to attain the same object through front organizations whose Communist tendencies are not easily recognised by Africans.
-The chief instrument is the World Federation of Trades Unions whose African regional office was recently transferred from Cairo to Accra.
-The World Peace Council and the International Democratic Women's Council also have set up organizations in Africa recently.
-Nationalist and other subversive movements are supported even where they are led by non-Communists and even at the expense of direct Communist action where the latter is deemed inexpedient.
-The aim is to create unrest, conducive to the weakening of the west's position in Africa and to destroy the Africans' confidence in the colonial powers.
-For example the Communist infiltrated Union de Populations de Cameroun (U.P.C.) organized a rebellion at the beginning of 1957 and weapons were supplied from the Soviet Bloc.
-Communist influences were also recognisable in the disturbances in French West Africa and particularly in Senegal.
-Cairo appears to serve as a base and Cairo Radio as a voice for these activities.
+- (a) Trades United

-43. In general it is noted that European Communist Parties are little used for contacts with Africa, it being held that action through them would be rejected as reminiscent of colonial tutelage.
-Instead, the infiltration operations are generally given an international flavour.
-The propaganda itself is well adapted to African conditions.
-It avoids unintelligible Marxist doctrines and uses slegans such as "the elimination of colonialism" and "the expulsion of Europeans".
-The danger of this is that moderate political leaders find themselves forced to adopt similar language.
-The formal espousel by Communists of many of the goals of African nationalism brought them many eager listeners among Africans and left an ideological imprint on many Africans who later rose to importance as moderate leaders.
-Many nationalist actions have as a result been "conditioned" by the contacts of these leaders with the USSR.
+11. Similar considerations appeared organizations such as political parties, repaired and trades unions which are an obvious target for countries and the Communist Party is outlawed in almost all accountries and the Soviet authorities consider that the situation in Africa does not yet lend itself to the establishment of such parties.
+Their policy is to attain the same object through organizations whose Communist tendencies are not easily fricans.
+The chief instrument is the World Unions which maintains regional offices in Peace Council and the Internationa set up organizations in movements are sur and trades unions which are an obvious target for Communist infil-The Communist Party is outlawed in almost all African countries and the Soviet authorities consider that the situation ECairo and Cora.
+The World Peace Council and the International HAfrica recently.
+Nationalist and subversive movements are sup-Eported even where they are led by non-Communists and even at the expense of direct Communist action where the latter is deemed inexpedient.
+The aim is to create unrest, conducive to the Weakening of the West's position in Africa and to destroy the Africans' confidence in the colonial powers.
+For example, the Communist infiltrated Union des Populations Camerounaises (UPC) Borganized a rebellion at the beginning of 1957 and weapons were Esupplied from the Soviet Bloc.
+Communist influences were also recognisable in the disturbances in French West Africa and parorecognisable in the distinction of the distriction of the distriction - 42.
+In general, it is noted that European Communist Parties ware little used as formal channels for contacts with Africa, it being held that action through them would be rejected as reminis-Scent of colonial tutelage.
+Individual Communists are active however, as advisers, teachers, etc. Whonever possible the infiltration is given an international flavour.
+Eitself is well adapted to ifrican conditions.
+The propaganda It avoids unin-Etelligible Marxist doctrines and uses slogans such as "the Selimination of colonialism" and "the expulsion of Europeans".
+The danger of this is that moderate political leaders find Othemselves forced to adopt similar language.
+DE